Nonuniqueness and Convergence to Equivalent Solutions in Observer-based Inverse Reinforcement Learning: Problem Formulation

-where $x(\cdot,x_0, u(\cdot))$ is the system trajectory under the optimal control signal $u(\cdot)$ and starting from the initial condition $x_0$, and $Q \in\mathbb{R}^{n}$ and $R\in\mathbb{R}^{m}$ are unknown positive semi-definite matrices.
-That is, the policy of the expert is given by $u = K_{Ep}x$, where $K_{Ep}\in\mathbb{R}^{m \times n}$ is obtained by solving the algebraic Riccati equation corresponding to the optimal control problem described by the system in \eqref{Equation: Linear System} and the cost functional in \eqref{cost_fun}.
+where $x(\cdot)$ is the system trajectory under the optimal control signal $u(\cdot)$ and starting from the initial condition $x_0$, $Q \in\mathbb{R}^{n\times n}$ is an unknown positive semi-definite matrix, and $R\in\mathbb{R}^{m\times m}$ is an unknown positive definite matrix.
+The following assumption ensures that the IRL problem is well-posed. \begin{assumption} The pair $(A,B)$ is stabilizable and the pairs $(A,C)$ and $(A,\sqrt{Q})$ are detectable. \end{assumption} Stabilizability of $(A,B)$ and detectability of $(A,\sqrt{Q})$ is needed for the optimal controller to exist and detectability of $(A,C)$ guarantees the existence of a matrix $L$ such that $A-LC$ is Hurwitz \cite[Lemma 21.1]{SCC.Hespanha2009}.
+Under Assumption \ref{Assumption: Well-posed}, the policy of the expert is given by $u = K_{Ep}x$, where $K_{Ep}\in\mathbb{R}^{m \times n}$ is obtained by solving the algebraic Riccati equation (ARE) corresponding to the optimal control problem described by the system in \eqref{Equation: Linear System} and the cost functional in \eqref{cost_fun}.

-The learning objective is to estimate, online, and in real time, the unknown matrices in the cost functional using knowledge of the system matrices, $A$, $B$, and $C$, and input-output data.
-Generally, there are multiple cost functionals that are compatible with any set of input-output trajectories and system matrices, $A$, $B$, and $C$.
+The learning objective is to estimate, online and in real-time, the unknown matrices in the cost functional using knowledge of the system matrices, $A$, $B$, and $C$, and input-output data.
+Generally, for a system $(A,B,C)$, a given set of input-output trajectories is optimal with respect to multiple cost functionals.
 As a result, the true cost functional cannot generally be estimated from data.
-Instead, an equivalent solution to the IRL problem is sought (see Definition \ref{Definition: Equivalent Solution}).
+Instead, an equivalent solution to the IRL problem is sought (see Definition \ref{Definition: Equivalent Solution} and \cite{SCC.Xue.Kolaric.ea2021}).

-While the HSO in \cite{SCC.Self.Coleman.ea2021a} is an effective technique to solve the IRL problem online and in real-time, the update laws rely on inversion of a data matrix which can be invertible only if the IRL problem has a unique solution.
-As such, the method in \cite{SCC.Self.Coleman.ea2021a} cannot be applied to a large class of IRL problems that admit multiple solutions, such as the pilot modeling problem that motivates this paper.
+While the HSO in \cite{SCC.Self.Coleman.ea2021a} is an effective technique to solve the IRL problem online and in real-time, the analysis focuses on the error between the true cost functional matrices and their estimates, and as such, implicitly assumes uniqueness of solutions.
+As such, the method in \cite{SCC.Self.Coleman.ea2021a} cannot be applied to a large class of IRL problems that admit multiple solutions.
 In this paper, the HSO is extended to be applicable to IRL problems that admit multiple solutions.
+While the extension is similar to the regularization used in ridge regression, the fact that the error between the true cost functional matrices and the obtained estimates can no longer be used as a metric to gauge quality of the estimates necessitates the development of a novel analysis approach.